 The medical practice uses an electronic health record which assists us in recognizing when key tests should be performed or immunizations provided.
 All new patients are given a 60 minute appointment to review their prior medical history and a complete examination is performed at that time.
 EKG’s may be done in the office if necessary, and Dr. Money is trained to interpret them herself.
 Patients with chronic medical problems are usually asked to return for follow up visits every 3-6 months depending on the problems and the patient’s age.
 However, we encourage patients to call us immediately if a new problem develops rather than waiting for a “routine office visit”.
 We try to reserve several office appointments each day for such urgent visits, so please call us before going to an urgent care that doesn’t know your past medical problems as well as we do.

 We look forward to meeting and helping you gain the best health possible.

-Mary E. Money, MD, FACP Christine Feathers, CRNP Lorri Rice, CRNP
+Mary E. Money, MD, FACP Christine Feathers, CRNP Lauren Kessler, CRNP